Plombières Agreement

 The Plombières Agreement was an agreement concerning a future war in which France and Piedmont would ally themselves against Austria to remove and exclude Austrian influence from the Italian peninsula.
-In its place Italy, which Metternich, a previous Austrian chancellor, had reportedly dismissed on various occasions as a "[mere] geographical expression", would be divided into two spheres of influence to be dominated respectively by Piedmont and France.
-As events turned out the war was triggered as agreed at Plombières, but its geo-political aftermath was not precisely the one that had been envisaged.
+In its place, Italy, which Klemens von Metternich, a previous Austrian chancellor, had reportedly dismissed on various occasions as a "[mere] geographical expression", would be divided into two spheres of influence to be dominated respectively by Piedmont and France.
+As events turned out, the war was triggered as agreed at Plombières, but its geopolitical aftermath was not precisely the one that had been envisaged.

 The French position

-Emperor Napoleon III was keen to settle the "Italian question" and to revise the humiliations of the 1815 Vienna Congress.
+Emperor Napoleon III was keen to settle the "Italian question" and to revise the humiliations of the 1815 Congress of Vienna.
 He had long ago formed the view that this required a war against Austria.
 War with Austria could bring France military success, delivering glory to France and humiliation to Austria.
 Actively supporting Italian nationalist aspirations would place France firmly on the side of what was then seen as progressive liberalism, and confirm the nation's special revolutionary credentials.
-For France, however, Italian independence (from Austria) and Italian political unification were two very different things.
+For France, however, Italian independence and Italian political unification were two very different things.
 Political unification would have been contrary to French interests because it would have risked reducing French influence on the Italian peninsula.